YinJC/uk-tex-faq/FAQ-SGML2TeX.md

----
-layout: page
-title: Conversion from SGML or HTML to TeX
+# Conversion from SGML or HTML to TeX
----

 SGML is a very important system for document storage and interchange, but it has no formatting features; its companion ISO standard